rockettheme/docs/Docs/phpbb/start/introduction.md

 ---
-title: Introduction to phpBB3
+title: Introduction to phpBB
-description: This document serves as a basic introduction to the phpBB3 platform.
+description: This document serves as a basic introduction to the phpBB platform.
-breadcrumb: /phpbb:phpBB/!start:Getting Started/!introduction.md:Introduction to phpBB3
+breadcrumb: /phpbb:phpBB/!start:Getting Started/!introduction.md:Introduction to phpBB
 tags: [Introduction, Features, Platform]

 ---